 Professor Depei Liu's central research interests are medical molecular biology and research in gene regulation.
 He executes various prestigious positions, including former President of the Chinese Academy of Medical Sciences (CAMS) & Peking Union Medical College (PUMC).

-Axel R. Pries is a Professor of Physiology and Dean of the Charité - Universitätsmedizin Berlin.
+Axel R. Pries is the President of the World Health Summit and a Professor of Physiology.
+He was Dean of the Charité - Universitätsmedizin Berlin until 2022.
 His major research fields are microcirculation, organ perfusion, endothelial function, endothelial surface, vascular adaptation, angiogenesis, tumor microcirculation and blood rheology.

-A physician by training, Amirhossein Takian (MD MPH PhD FHEA) is Chair and Associate Professor at the Department of Global Health & Public Policy, and Vice-Dean for International Affairs at the School of Public Health (SPH), Tehran University of Medical Sciences (TUMS), Iran.
-He is also Advisor for Medical Education Reform and Member of the National Examination Board for Health Policy, Economics and Management, at the Ministry of Health and Medical Education (MOHME), Iran.
-Amir is Chief Research Officer at the Health Equity Research Centre (HERC) and represents TUMS in the M8 Alliance, serving as a member of the Executive Committee since 2017 and Secretary of the World Health Summit Regional Meeting 2019.
+A physician by training, Amirhossein Takian (MD MPH PhD FHEA) is Professor and Founding Head at the Department of Global Health & Public Policy, and Vice-Dean at the School of Public Health (SPH), Tehran University of Medical Sciences (TUMS), Iran.
+He is Plenipotentiary Representative of TUMS' Chancellor to M8 Alliance, and Senior Advisor for health Policy to TUMS' Board.
+Amir is a Founding Member of the Council of Virchow Foundation for Global Health and Chief Research Officer at the Health Equity Research Centre (HERC)- TUMS.
+He was Secretary of the World Health Summit Regional Meeting 2019, Kish Island- Iran.

 After conducting research on Human Anatomy at Sapienza University from 1983 to 1986, Eugenio Gaudio began teaching at the University of L’Aquila in 1987 and served as Dean of the Faculty of Medicine and Surgery from 1997 to 2000.
 He returned to Sapienza as a Professor of Human Anatomy.
 From 2008 to 2010, he was Director of the Department of Human anatomy.
 Since 2010, he has been President of the Faculty of Pharmacy and Medicine and President of the Permanent Conference of Italian Faculties and Schools of Medicine and Surgery.